BuloZB/ml_forge/README.md

 - Sequential models only - skip connections and branching architectures are not supported in v1.0
 - No learning rate schedulers in v1.0
-- Tab sizing cosmetic bug - the first tab may appear slightly different height on some systems
+- Tab sizing cosmetic bug - first tab (data) appears far larger than other tabs

 ---